-Crafted from recycled 55-gallon steel drums by village artisans in Haiti, these stunning pieces of art are truly one-of-a-kind!
+Crafted from recycled 55-gallon steel drums by village artisans in Haiti, these stunning Tree Of Life wall art pieces of art are truly one-of-a-kind!

 The process of turning sheets of metal into beautiful art is all done by hand.
 Steel drums used to transport oil into the capital of Haiti are cut, the oil is burned off to clean the metal, and then flattened in order to create stunning, upcycled art.